 What if the choir is not for me?
 If you don’t wish to join the choir after your taster session that’s ok.
 Please ensure that you have given your music back and if you have any feedback about your experience please do let us know (email@example.com).

 How do I join?
 To become a member you need to pay a membership fee of £134 per year.
 This can be paid in two instalments of £67 with the first instalment being paid in September and the second instalment of £67 being paid in February.
-Please do pay these subs as NES is a charity in its own right and we have costs to cover.
+Please do pay these subs as NES is part of a charity and we have costs to cover.

 Who do I make a cheque payable to?
 Please make any cheques payable to ‘New Egham Singers’.